seanrw93/OhMyFood-OC/README.md

 # OhMyFood

-Still a work in progress.
+OpenClassrooms Project 3: Integrate a mobile website with animations in CSS.

+Created using HTML and SCSS.

-Click [here](https://seanrw93.github.io/OhMyFood-OC/) for latest live version.
+Click [here](https://seanrw93.github.io/OhMyFood-OC/) for live version.